Technical Committee (TC) Process (29 September 2011)

 Failure of a ballot for any reason shall not prevent a later version of the same specification from being submitted again as specified in this section.

-A TC may approve a set of Errata to an OASIS Standard as "Approved Errata" to the corrected specification by:
+A TC may approve a set of Errata to an OASIS Standard which it developed as "Approved Errata" by:

-(a) Adopting the set of proposed corrections as a Committee Draft, in the form of a list of changes, and optionally accompanied by a copy of the original specification text marked to incorporate the proposed changes.
+(a) Adopting the set of proposed corrections as a Committee Specification Draft, in the form of a list of changes, and optionally accompanied by a copy of the original OASIS Standard text marked to incorporate the proposed changes.